Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Introduction

 \section{Introduction}

 X-ray security screening is one of the most widely used security measures for maintaining airport and transport security, whereby manual screening by human operators plays the vital role.
-Despite the fact that experience and knowledge are the key factors for confident detection, external variables such as emotional exhaustion and job satisfaction adversely impact the manual screening \cite{Michel2007, Halbherr2013, Swann2014, Baeriswyl2016, Chavaillaz2019}.
+Although experience and knowledge are the key factors for confident detection, external variables such as emotional exhaustion and job satisfaction adversely impact the manual screening \cite{Chavaillaz2019}.

-Cluttered nature of X-ray bags is another issue negatively affecting the decision time and detection performance of the human operators \cite{Schwaninger2008, Bolfing2008, Wales2009}.
+Cluttered nature of X-ray bags also negatively affects the decision time and detection performance of the human operators \cite{Schwaninger2008, Wales2009}.
 For instance, the threat detection performance of human screeners significantly reduces when laptops are left inside the bags.
-This is due to the compact structure of laptops which conceals the potential threats, limiting detection capability of the screeners \cite{Mendes2012, Mendes2013}.
-All these issues necessitate the use of automated object detection algorithms within X-ray security imaging, which would maintain the alertness and improve detection and response time of human operators, yielding higher operator trust \cite{Chavaillaz2018}.
+This is due to the compact structure of laptops, limiting detection capability of the screeners \cite{Mendes2013}.
+All these issues necessitate the use of automated object detection algorithms within X-ray security imaging, which would maintain the alertness and improve detection and response time of human operators \cite{Chavaillaz2018}.

-Despite the surge of interest in X-ray screening\cite{Murray1995, Zentai2008, Wells2012, Caygill2012, Singh2003}, automated computer-aided screening is understudied, particularly due to the lack of data, and the need for advanced learning algorithms.
-State-of-the-art studies within the literature have focused on image enhancement \cite{Abidi2005, Abidi2006, Lu2006}, classification \cite{Caldwell2017, Akcay2018a, Miao2019, Yang2019}, detection \cite{Liang2018, Akcay2018a, Steitz2018, Liu2018}, segmentation \cite{Singh2004, Heitz2010, Gaus2019b}, and unsupervised anomaly detection \cite{Andrews2016, Akcay2018b, Akcay2019, Griffin2019} for automated security screening.
-Notable surveys within the field \cite{Mouton2015, Rogers2016a} categorize the existing literature within two main categories: (i) image processing \cite{Abidi2005} and (ii) image understanding \cite{Heitz2010,Mery2016,Mery2017c}.
-Early work within the field focuses more on image processing approaches such as image enhancement \cite{Abidi2005}, threat image projection (TIP) \cite{Mitckes2003}, material discrimination and segmentation \cite{Lu2006}.
-Recent work, on the other hand, has a particular interest in image understanding focusing more on automated threat detection and automated content verification via machine/deep learning algorithms \cite{Miao2019,Steitz2018,Gaus2019b,Akcay2019,Griffin2019}.
+Despite the surge of interest in X-ray screening \cite{Murray1995, Zentai2008, Wells2012, Caygill2012, Singh2003}, automated computer-aided screening is understudied, particularly due to the lack of data, and the need for advanced learning algorithms.
+Previous work in the field have focused more on conventional image analysis \cite{Abidi2005, Abidi2006, Lu2006} and machine learning methods, spanning classification \cite{Rogers2015,Kundegorski2016,Mery2016}, detection \cite{Franzel2012,Bastan2015} and segmentation \cite{Heitz2010, Kechagias-Stamatis2017} tasks.
+Notable surveys within the field \cite{Mouton2015, Rogers2016a} thoroughly review these approaches and categorize the existing literature within image processing and understanding.